 In their desperation to find any way to fight back, Democrats are turning to a century-old Senate tradition that was a staple of Republican obstructionism during the Obama era to derail—or at least slow down—the progress of some of these confirmations.
 According to this practice, known as the blue-slip process, any judicial nominee’s home-state senator must give consent to the Judiciary Committee to hold a hearing on a nomination.
 When a home-state senator turns in an innocuous-sounding blue slip, it means that senator has no objection to a hearing.
 Without a blue slip from both home state senators, the Judiciary Committee chair typically puts the nominee on hold.

 The rule has applied in both district and circuit court judicial selections.
 A Democratic Senate during the Obama administration kept the blue-slip process intact, even though it meant that in certain jurisdictions seats remained unfilled for years.
 To be clear: Not one Obama district or circuit court nominee received a hearing unless both of his or her home-state senators returned blue slips.
-That meant, for instance, that a seat on the 5th U.S. Circuit Court of Appeals—covering Louisiana, Mississippi, and Texas—has been vacant for more than five years.
+GOP senators also used the leverage of their blue slips to delay or block potential candidates from even getting to the nomination stage.
+For example, a seat on the 5th U.S. Circuit Court of Appeals—covering Louisiana, Mississippi, and Texas—has been vacant for more than five years.
 This is, in fact, one of the reasons Trump has so many empty seats to fill.
-Texas Sens.
-Ted Cruz and John Cornyn refused to sign off on any Obama nominees simply because they were Obama nominees.
+Sens.
+Ted Cruz and John Cornyn of Texas objected to potential nominees for two 5th U.S. Circuit seats, as well as those for six district court vacancies.*

 This past spring, though, Republican senators who had spent years using the blue-slip process to block Obama nominees threatened to do away with the practice if Democrats used them to block Trump’s.
 In May, Arkansas Sen. Tom Cotton warned that “we can’t allow Democratic senators to continue to obstruct this president’s agenda.”
 And a GOP proposal was floated this summer to end the blue-slip tradition at the circuit court level.
 This is mostly hilarious hypocrisy.
 It’s also, unfortunately, an attempt to limit one of the few remaining powers Senate Democrats have left in their arsenal.
 Until now, Trump has focused on picking judges from states with red-state senators.
 That changed last week, setting up a high-stakes fight.